fb39ca4/ficlet/README.md

 ficlet
 ======
 Ficlet is a bookmarklet to download stories from fanfiction.net and fictionpress.com, and compile and save them into an .epub file.
-Currently, the mobile versions of these sites are not supported.
+Both the mobile and desktop versions of the sites are supported.

 To use ficlet, save this code as the URL of a bookmark: